 Five primitives have been defined.
 The first two represent requests from the service user to the service provider.
 These are:

-BIND REQ This request asks the provider to bind a specified protocol address.
-It requires an acknowledgement from the provider to verify that the contents of the request were syntactically correct.
+BIND_REQ This request asks the provider to bind a specified protocol address.
+It requires an acknowledgment from the provider to verify that the contents of the request were syntactically correct.